joshkauffman/eosio.forum/README.md

 for orders that need quick actions (like account freeze).

-We could define some `json_metadata` with the accounts, keys and/or contracts to be frozen, along with refs to documents showing proofs and whatever docs is required to convince the BP to take the proposed action.
+We could define some `json_metadata` with the accounts, keys and/or contracts to be frozen, along with references to documents showing proofs and whatever documents are required to convince the BP to take the proposed action.
 Some metadata could also be a proposed `eosio.msig` transaction, added by the Arbiters, ready to be reviewed and signed;
-like a `transfer`, a `code` update or whatever is the order.
+like a `transfer`, a `code` update, or whatever the order is.

 Having the data on-chain would mean we can easily instrument our systems, to quickly review and apply such orders.